dotnet/orleans/Frequently-Asked-Questions.md

 These questions pertain to Project "Orleans," not the samples project on CodePlex.

+## Does Microsoft support Orleans?

+Source code of Orleans has been released under an MIT license on [GitHub](https://github.com/dotnet/orleans).
+Microsoft continues to invest in Orleans and accepts community contributions to the codebase.

+## Can I get a "Go Live" License?

+The source code has been releases under the [MIT license](https://github.com/dotnet/orleans/blob/master/LICENSE).

+## When will Orleans be production ready?

+Orleans has been production ready and used in production for several years.

 ## When should I use a grain and when should I use a plain old object?

 There are two ways to answer this, from a runtime behavior perspective, and from a modeling perspective.